bitwes/GodotEditorHandles/ideas.md

 # TODO
-* Draw a line from the center of the EditorRect to the parent?
+* Draw a line from the center of the EditorHandleControl to the parent when moved?
-* rotation handles would be cool
+* Rotation handles would be cool
 * Do I need to honor the currently selected editor mode (move, resize, rotate, scale, etc)?
 * Change cursor when dragging?
-* Handle scaling is affected by node scale.
-It should not be.

 # Handle drawing resource